SGascoigne97/ictal_onset/README.md

 #### Saving figures
 The code saves figures for each step of the analysis, the user can determine if they want the figures to be saved (save_fig = 1) or not (save_fig = 0) on line 37.
-The location where the figures are stored can be changed, as this code produces the visualisations used in *Figure Three*, we have set the save location accordingly (Line 34: *save_folder = '../figures/paper_figures/Figure 3/'*).
+The location where the figures are stored can be changed, as this code produces the visualisations used in *Figure Two*, we have set the save location accordingly (Line 34: *save_folder = '../figures/paper_figures/Figure 3/'*).
 Additionally, it is possible to change the filetype used for each of the figures (Line 37: *file_type = "svg";*), see MATLAB documentation to see the filetypes available).

 #### Step-by-step downstream analysis